carpentries/lesson-development-training/episodes/05-objectives.md

 _Note: if you are using the [template CodiMD for notes][codimd-notes-template], you will find [this template table for the exercise](https://codimd.carpentries.org/cldt-notes-template?both#Exercise-evaluating-learning-objectives-15-minutes) included there._

+If you are using Etherpad for collaborative notes in your training, you can use [the template table for Etherpad](https://pad.carpentries.org/1QL-h8z-s70J8cemD0J1) instead.

 :::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::  challenge